JakeAndrew/postgres-param-vf/CONTRIBUTING.md

 ### Dependencies

-If you introduce a Haskell package dependency, please add it to the appropriate Cabal file.
+If you introduce a Hackage package dependency, please add it to the appropriate Cabal file.
 This is for compatibility with our definition lookup system.

-And if you introduce a Haskell dependency that is from an online git repo and not Hackage, please add the appropriate code to Step Three of dev-tools/tag.sh, using the existing comments and code to see how.
+And if you introduce a Haskell dependency that is from an online git repo and not Hackage, please add the relevant code to stack.yaml.
+Also, please add the appropriate code to Step Three of dev-tools/tag.sh.
+In both cases, the existing comments and code will show you how to do so.

 Please do not use any other means of specifying package dependencies to the computer.
 Such tactics may get out of sync with the Cabal files / stack.yaml.
 For example, please do *not* specify dependencies with a special comment to Stack on line two of an \*.hs file.

+And if you make helper modules that have their own dependencies, please organize the list of `build-depends` in the Cabal file with comments saying which modules use which dependencies, or at least what the dependency is for.

+Further, if your helper modules can be used for things other than what you wrote them for, please move them to the `upstreamables` local package and simply list `upstreamables` as a dependency in the package containing the main code.
+Please simplify the Cabal file of the main code by un-listing dependencies if applicable, knowing that a dependency on `upstreamables` is recursive.

 ## Learning resources and helpful tools